dfahren/sentry-jboss-EAP7.x-module/README.md

 ## Instructions
 0. Clone this repository.
 1. Add the whole path `modules/system/layers/base/io/sentry/main/` and all files contained within to your JBoss home directory.
-2. Add the custom handler, formatter, and root logger tags shown below to your *standalone.xml* or *domain.xml* file(s).
-The serve demonstration purposes.
-Use as you like.
+2. Add the custom handler, formatter, and root logger tags shown below either to your *standalone.xml* or *domain.xml* file.
+The tags and their contents serve demonstration purposes, use as you like.
 ```xml
 <custom-handler name="SENTRY" class="io.sentry.jul.SentryHandler" module="io.sentry">
 	<level name="WARN"/>